Closing costs you should expect

 • Title Insurance

-Sellers: As we negotiate your deal, not only will I work to get the very best sales price, but I'll also campaign for reduced closing costs.
-And once we've reached an agreement, I'll describe in detail the closing costs so you are informed of exactly where your money is going.
+Sellers: As we hammer out your sale, I'll not only work to get the very best sales price, but I'll also advocate for reduced closing costs.
+And once we've arrived at an agreement, I'll give a detailed list of the closing costs so you are aware of exactly where your money is going.

-Buyers: When buying a property in Wake County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within a reasonable range so you're not startled when you come to the closing appointment.
-I'll be willing to go over the LE with you, answering your questions and highlighting any estimates of concern.
+Buyers: If you are buying a house in Wake County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within an appropriate range so you're not astonished when you reach the closing appointment.
+I'll be willing to review the LE with you, answering your questions and highlighting any estimates that are uncertain.

 Looking to Buy?